kyma-project/kyma/components/helm-broker/README.md

 ## Overview

 The Helm Broker is an implementation of a service broker which runs on the Kyma cluster and deploys applications into the Kubernetes cluster using Kyma bundles, and the [Helm](https://github.com/kubernetes/helm) client.
 A bundle is an abstraction layer over a Helm chart which allows you to represent it as a ClusterServiceClass in the Service Catalog.
 For example, a bundle can provide plan definitions or binding details.
-The Helm Broker fetches bundle definitions from an HTTP server.
-By default, the Helm Broker contains an embedded HTTP server which serves bundles from the Kyma bundles directory.
+The Helm Broker fetches bundles definitions from an HTTP servers.
+A list of HTTP bundles repositories is defined in the config map and can be changed in the runtime.

 For the details about Helm Broker configuration, see [this](../../docs/helm-broker/docs/05-01-helm-broker.md) document.
 See [How to create a bundle](../../docs/helm-broker/docs/05-02-helm-broker-bundles.md) and [Binding bundles](../../docs/helm-broker/docs/05-03-helm-broker-bundles-binding.md) to learn more about the bundles.
 The Helm Broker implements the Service Broker API.
 For more information about the Service Brokers, see the [Service Brokers](../../docs/service-catalog/docs/13-01-service-brokers.md) overview document.